 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.
-Medicare does not provide coverage for emergency medical care outside the United States and its territories.
+We also cover medical services during the emergency.

 The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.